 The Rose Lehrman Arts Center is located on the Harrisburg Campus of HACC, Central Pennsylvania's Community College.
-It houses two theatres (a smaller Studio Theatre and the large Auditorium Theatre) in addition to classrooms and facilities for Theatre, Music, and Fine Art.
-The theatres host performances by HACC Theatre and the Music Industry program as well as lectures and events by area performing arts groups.
-Like us on Facebook to stay up to date on events happening in the theatres.
+It houses two theatres (a smaller Studio Theatre and the large Auditorium Theatre) in addition to classrooms and facilities for Film, Theatre, Music, and Fine Art.
+The theatres host performances by HACC Film and Theatre and the Music Industry programs as well as lectures and events by area performing arts groups.
+Like us on Facebook at Facebook.com/RoseLehrmanArtsCenter to stay up to date on events.

-HACC Theatre produces diverse theatre offerings to include the classics and contemporary works.
+The Film and Theatre Program produces diverse offerings to include the classics and contemporary works.
 The Theatre for Young People, a specialty theatre group, annually produces professionally mounted children's theatre.
 Auditions for productions are open to all students, staff and the community.
 The center supports a successful theatre outreach program that brings thousands of young people to the campus to experience and learn about live theatre.
 The Rose Lehrman Art Gallery in the Rose Lehrman Arts Center features the work of guest artists from across the country as well as student honors shows.
 Shows change monthly and admission is free.
 The Gallery is open weekdays Monday - Friday, 11 a.m. - 3 p.m.; Tuesdays and Thursdays 5 p.m. - 7 p.m.
 For more information, call 717-780-2478.